Are There Any Hills On This Ride?

 Here’s some info that we hope will help.

-Below is a chart showing the elevation changes and hills all along the entire 150-mile Ride to Montauk route, starting with Penn Station on the far left of the chart at the 0.0 mark and ending at Montauk finish line on the far right at the 150-mile mark (that is, past the 145-mile mark...).
+Below is a chart showing the elevation changes and hills all along the entire 155-mile Ride to Montauk route, starting with Penn Station on the far left of the chart at the 0.0 mark and ending at Montauk finish line on the far right at the 155-mile mark (that is, past the 145-mile mark...).

 Ride to Montauk Route

-Are you pedaling a shorter distance than 150?
-You’re on the same route as the 150s -- you just start pedaling closer to the Montauk finish line.
+Are you pedaling a shorter distance than 155 miles?
+You’re on the same route as the 155s -- you just start pedaling closer to the Montauk finish line.
 (If that sounds crazy just pretend that I know what I’m talking about here...)

-For the 73-mile route you start 73 miles from the finish.
+For the 73-mile route you start at ABOUT the 77 mile mark.

-The only real hill of the entire ride is right before the finish line (no fair!) near Hither Hills State Park.
+The only real hill of the entire ride is right before the finish line (no fair!) near Hither Hills State Park and that hill is nothing to write home about because you're a Marine kid and you were biting the heads off of nails while other kids were sucking on cotton candy.

 VITAL: before anyone goes completely ape, note that THE largest hill on the entire ride is 161 feet high -- not exactly Mt.
 Kilimanjaro.
 So the hardest part of the ride is pedaling uphill about 161 feet.
 No big deal!
 If you’re still worried, read our hill climbing tips at the bottom of this page.